markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

     // This function is called onload in the popup code function getPageInfo(callback) {
         // Add the callback to the queue callbacks.push(callback);
         // Inject the content script into the current page chrome.tabs.executeScript(null, { file: 'content_script.js' });
     };

     // Perform the callback when a request is received from the content script chrome.extension.onMessage.addListener(function(request)  {
         // Get the first callback in the callbacks array
         // and remove it from the array var callback = callbacks.shift();
         // Call the callback function
         callback(request);
     });

-When `getPageInfo` is called, it pushes the callback function onto a queue and then injects the content script (below) into the code of the current web page.
+When `getPageInfo` is called, it pushes the callback function onto a queue and then injects the content script (below) into the DOM of the current web page.

 ## content_script.js

-The content script itself is pretty simple: it just gets the title, url and any selected text from the current page and fires them back the the background page.
+The content script itself is pretty simple: it just gets the title, url and any selected text from the current page and fires them back to the background script.

     :::javascript
     // Object to hold information about the current page